-Von Willebrand disease (VWD) is a common inherited condition that can sometimes cause heavy bleeding.
+Von Willebrand disease (VWD) is a common inherited condition that can make you bleed more easily than normal.

-People with VWD have a low level of a substance called von Willebrand factor in their blood, or this substance doesn't work very well.
+People with VWD have a low level of a substance called von Willebrand factor in their blood, or it does not work very well.

 Von Willebrand factor helps blood cells stick together (clot) when you bleed.
-If there isn't enough of it or it doesn't work properly, it takes longer for bleeding to stop.
+If there's not enough of it or it does not work properly, it takes longer for bleeding to stop.

-There's currently no cure for VWD, but it doesn't usually cause serious problems and most people with it can live normal, active lives.
+There's currently no cure for VWD, but it does not usually cause serious problems and most people with it can live normal, active lives.